SalesforceLabs/LightningWebChartJS/docs/api/axes/cartesian/logarithmic.md

 ## API

-Extends attributes from CartesianAxis and BaseAxis and BaseAttribute
+This component doesn't expose own attributes (all of them are inherited from CartesianAxis).

 ## Usage